slcz/gomoku/README.md

         V(T) ← 1
 ```

 AI training happens offline after each game, since only when the reward (win/loss/tie) is known.
-Each step is trained by a 3 layers neural network, using target $V(t+1) - V(t)$.
-Input features are gathered by scanning the board for all 5 neighbouring positions (horizontally, vertically and diagnoally), looking for locations occupied with only movers' stones (and/or empty slots).
+Each step is trained by a 3 layers neural network, using target _V(t+1) - V(t)_.
+Input features are gathered by scanning the board for all 5 neighboring positions (horizontally, vertically and diagonally), looking for locations occupied with only movers' stones (and/or empty slots).
 In particular, the following patterns are recognized as input features,
 ```
 ...oo
 ..o.o